mhooten/mhooten.github.io/_pages/about.md

 * New paper accepted in Biometrics:

 Wright, W.J. and M.B.
 Hooten.
 (In Press).
 Continuous-space occupancy models.
-Biometrics.
+Biometrics. [discussion paper]

 * New paper accepted in Bayesian Analysis: